gg-trickitty/nazaem/README.md

 ##Installation

-In order to run this you need Node & Ruby installed on your machine.
+In order to run this you need Node installed on your machine.
-You also need the following Node Packages:
+Once installed, you need the following packages:

     npm install -g grunt
     npm install -g bower